 In addition, your proposed alternative methods fail to demonstrate that the statutory method would lead to a distorted result in attributing to Illinois a percentage of income that is out of all proportion to the market for the taxpayer's goods, services, or other sources of business income in this State.
 See Lakehead Pipe Line Co. v.
-Dep't of Rev., 192 III.
+Dep't of Rev., 192 Ill.
 App.
 3d 756 (1st Dist.
 1989); Miami Corp. v.
-Dep't of Rev., 212 III.
+Dep't of Rev., 212 Ill.
 App.
 3d 702 (1st Dist.
 1991); AT&T Teleholdings, Inc. v.
-Dep't of Rev., 978 N.E.2d 371 (III.
+Dep't of Rev., 978 N.E.2d 371 (Ill.
 App.
 Ct.
 2012).
-Merely indicating separate accounting or inclusion of 80/20 companies in the combined group would effectuate equitable allocation and apportionment of Taxpayer's royalties, without any explanation of why these methods are more accurate than formulary apportionment, is insufficient to meet the burden of proof imposed by 86 III.
+Merely indicating separate accounting would effectuate equitable allocation and apportionment of COMPANY1royalties, without any explanation of why these methods are more accurate than formulary apportionment, is insufficient to meet the burden of proof imposed by 86 Ill.
 Adm.
 Code Section 100.3390(c) on taxpayers requesting permission to use an alternative method of apportionment.
 As a unitary business enterprise, there are intercompany transactions that are not reflected in your calculations.
 Separating companies from their unitary group often creates more distortions due to intercompany pricing issues.